Missing Data

 However, what if we have variables in our data that we have no interest in analyzing?
 This might be especially true for datasets with a large number of variables, like the Chicago Airbnb data.
 If we remove all observations with any missing values, then we might be removing observations that we could use for our analysis.

-For example, suppose that we had a variable recorded for cost of available parking, with options including free, paid, and N/A (representing not applicable), for units with parking included, parking available for pay, and parking unavailable, respectively.
+For example, suppose that we had a variable recorded for cost of available parking, with options including free, paid, and N/A (representing not applicable) for units with parking included, parking available for pay, and parking unavailable, respectively.
 If we removed all of the observations with N/A, not only would we be removing an informative level for our parking variable but we would also be removing all units that do not have parking available.
-Our sample would be less representative of the population, since we would no longer have any data on units that do not have parking available.
+Our sample would be no longer represent all Chicago Airbnb units, since we would no longer have any data on units that do not have parking available.
 Additionally, if we do not use the cost of parking variable, we would be limiting our data for no functional reason.

 One important characteristic when determining when to remove missing data is the proportion (or number) of observations that would be removed.
-It is entirely possible that more than half of the observations may have a missing value somewhere in the dataset.
-In this situation, removing all incomplete observations would reduce your data considerably and may support only removing observations that are missing values for your variables of interest.
+It is entirely possible that more than half of the observations may have a missing value for at least one variable.
+In this situation, removing all incomplete observations would reduce your data considerably.
+Instead, this may suggest only removing observations that are missing values for your variables of interest to retain as much information as possible.
 On the other hand, our Instagram data has incomplete observations for only 1.67% of the observations.
 This is a relatively small portion of the data and removing them is not likely to change the results substantially.

 Thinking Critically about Missing Data

 While missing data does pose a challenge to data analysis, there are also examples of where missing data is informative.
 Consider the previous example of the cost for parking.
 The option of N/A may be used when no parking is available for a unit.
-However, the option of N/A may also be recorded if this information wasn't available for a given unit, or if the cost of parking differed by the day of week.
+However, the option of N/A may also be recorded if this information wasn't available for a given unit, or if parking was free or paid depending on the time of day/day of week.
+In this scenario, N/A may represent two different situations simultaneously.
 Some of these situations could be solved with more informative or careful data collection, but some of these situations may not be able to be clearly recorded in the data without making the data too messy.
 What can we do?

 When handling missing data, it is important to consider the variable carefully.
-It can also help to think about scenarios when data might be missing, to consider why that might be missing.
+It can also help to think about scenarios when data might be missing, to consider the underlying cause of the missing data.

 Missing data does not only include values for a given variable being missing.
 We should also consider when full observations might be missing from the data.
 Are there portions of the population that are not represented in the data?
-For example, some data is missing perspectives from certain demographics, since that data is not included in that data.
+For example, certain demographics may not be included in a dataset and therefore have a missing perspective in the data.

-In general, it can be illuminating to explore the biases that are present in the data through the information that might be missing in the data.
+In general, it can be illuminating to explore the biases (lack of representativeness) that are present in the data through the information that might be missing in the data.
 For this reason, it can be helpful to think critically about missing data.
 Some questions that you might ask include:

 Other Types of Missing or Incomplete Data